Spread of Islam in Indonesia

 The spread of Islam was slow.
 The limited evidence that is currently known suggests that the spread of Islam accelerated in the 15th century.
-One of the defining characteristics of the spread of Islam in Indonesia was that it was achieved through generally peaceful means.
+One of the defining characteristics of the spread was that it was achieved through generally peaceful means.
 As Muslim traders settled in coastal areas, they began to assimilate with the local population.
-Soon new Muslim communities were created as evidenced by the travel journals of Ibn Battuta, Zheng He, and Marco Polo.
-Many Muslims inter-married with royalties with their descendants establishing various Sultanates in Sumatra and Java.
-Thus, ending the Hindu-Buddha chapter of Indonesian history.
+Soon new Muslim communities were created, as evidenced by the travel journals of Ibn Battuta, Zheng He, and Marco Polo.
+Many Muslims inter-married with royalties, with their descendants establishing various sultanates in Sumatra and Java.

 Dominant kingdoms included Mataram in Central Java, and the sultanates of Ternate and Tidore in the Maluku Islands to the east.
 By the end of the 13th century, Islam had been established in North Sumatra; by the 14th in northeast Malaya, Brunei, the southern Philippines and among some courtiers of East Java; and the 15th in Malacca and other areas of the Malay Peninsula.
 Although it is known that the spread of Islam began in the west of the archipelago, the fragmentary evidence does not suggest a rolling wave of conversion through adjacent areas; rather, it suggests the process was complicated and slow.